ImplFerris/pico-pico/src/debugging/pico-debug-probe.md

 Your Debug Probe may not ship with the latest firmware, especially the version that adds support for the Pico 2 (RP2350 chip).
 Updating the firmware is recommended before you start.

 The official Raspberry Pi documentation provides clear instructions for updating the Debug Probe.
-Follow the steps provided [here](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html#updating-the-firmware-on-the-debug-probe).
+Follow [the steps provided](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html#updating-the-firmware-on-the-debug-probe).

 ## Connecting Pico with Debug Probe